 The Electronic Invoice in Turkey: e-Fatura and e- Arşiv

 The electronic invoicing system in Turkey has two different types of invoices.
-The first type is the e-Fatura, it is the electronic invoice used for B2B transactions between companies registered in the TRA.
+The first type is the e-Fatura, which is the electronic invoice used for B2B transactions between companies registered in the TRA.
 The second type is the e-Arşiv, the electronic invoice used for B2B and B2C transactions with companies not registered in the TRA.
-Currently, all Turkish companies with a yearly invoice volume of 5 million Turkish Liras or more must issue the e-Fatura and e-Arsiv depending on the registration status of the invoice recipient.
-Since January 1st all companies registered in the TRA must declare the e-Fatura and the e-Arsiv.

 E-Irsaliye – E-Waybill